Nizar1999/Farming-Sim/README.md

  Art made in Aseprite.

- ## Prep the ground with your trusty hoe
+ ## Prep the Ground With Your Trusty Hoe
  ![screen-gif](./screenshots/Hoe.gif)

- ## Plant various plants like Tomato and Wheat then watch them grow through their different phases
+ ## Plant Various Plants Then Watch Them Grow Through Their Different Phases
  ![screen-gif](./screenshots/Plants.gif)

- ## Use the watering tool to make the plants grow faster
+ ## Use the Watering Tool to Make the Plants Grow Faster
  ![screen-gif](./screenshots/Water.gif)

- ## Harvest the fruits of your labor
+ ## Harvest the Fruits of Your Labor
  ![screen-gif](./screenshots/Harvest.gif)